What topics to write about

 What do you blog about, then?

-The topics aren’t important to unique content – it’s how you write them.
+What topics to write about aren’t important to unique content – it’s how you write them.

 Melyssa Griffin was one of the first bloggers I followed, and I loved her writing voice and how she explained things so easily.